stzxck123/Black-Grabber-V3/README.md

 - git clone https://github.com/mategol/blackgrabber-malware
 - cd blackgrabber-malware
 - Create Discord BOT and server
-- Windows: Run the blackgrabber.bat either from Command Line or double clicking on it
+- Windows: Run the blackgrabber.exe either from Command Line or double clicking on it
 - Linux: Run the blackgrabber.sh from Command Line